 The iGEM team (2019) of the Rotterdam University of Applied Sciences developed a universal assay to detect certain disease targets in new and unique ways.

-This year the iGEM team of the Rotterdam University of Applied Sciences decided to develop a universal assay to detect certain disease targets in novel and unique ways.
 The Health Risk Detection Kit (HRD Kit) was intended to enable consumers to detect a risk of illness at home.
-The HRD Kit would be expected to provide fast, definitive results, enabling consumers to make better medical decisions.
-We considered the use of several possible technologies, including aptamers, zinc fingers, split TEV protease, and the enzyme β-lactamase.
+The HRD Kit is expected to provide fast and definitive results–enabling consumers to make better medical decisions.
+They considered the use of several possible technologies, including aptamers, zinc fingers, split TEV protease, and the enzyme β-lactamase.

 Solution – Increased efficiency

 Result – Compliance with iGEM competition documentation requirements

 In my experience, eLabJournal has been a great help in organizing our data and products.
 This software is very user-friendly and very professional to use both for students and researchers.